-The SIGM20 is an automatic controller for eight signals.
-It sets the signal state automatically according to the state of the trackwork (e.g. points), other signals and block occupancy detectors.
+The SIGM20 is an automatic colour light signal controller for your model railway.
+It sets the signal state for up to 8 signals automatically according to the state of the trackwork (e.g. points), other signals and block occupancy detectors.
 It does this automatically, without any other computers involved: so no PC is required to operate the railway.
 The board can control simple blocks, simple and complex junctions ....automatically.

 Signals are controlled automatically as trains move around the railway.
 Signals can be programmed so that for example:

 - If the track ahead is occupied by another train, the signal will go red;

 - If a point is set against the track, so that it would not be safe to proceed, the signal goes red;

 - That can be extended to set the signal through complex junctions;

 - The logic for 3 and 4 aspect signals is followed: if the next signal is red, this signal will go amber and so on.

 The SIGM20 drives LED signals directly.
 Via optional adapters it drives incandescent lamp signals or semaphore signals controlled by Tortoise point motors.

 There are a lot of settings available to select how signals operate.
 We provide a PC program "Locoanalyse" that will allow the settings to be entered in a user friendly manner, and be saved to a file on the PC.
 The settings can be programmed onto the SIGM20 through LocoNet.
 The PC is not needed thereafter.